Skip to content

 Are There Limitations on Project Size?

-If you have questions or issues not covered in this guide, please contact support or visit the official Snowflake Desktop forum.
+If you have questions or issues not covered in this guide, please create an issue in the GitHub repository of the project.